STWDFSD/nodejs-mongo-backend/README.md

 2. **(GET, POST, PUT, PATCH, DELETE) /api/grades**: this endpoint exposes a basic CRUD functionality.

-3. **GET /grades/stream**: This endpoint uses mongo Change Streams to respond with a Server-sent event when any operation (insert, update, delete) is performed on the Grades collection (similar to what we have in the Ratpack back-end demo app).
+3. **GET /grades/stream**: This endpoint uses mongo Change Streams to respond with a Server-sent event when any operation (insert, update, delete) is performed on the Grades collection.

 4. **GET /frontend**: This is an endpoint for testing the back-end endpoints.
 It responds with an HTML page that displays a list of Grades and dynamically updates the table when a notification (Server-sent event) is received.